-Heather Mason (CEO of the Minded Institute) answers your questions on how yoga can be used as a treatment for post-traumatic stress disorder (PTSD), ahead of her latest professional training course on the subject, which is taking place on 17th-21st May in Central London.
+Heather Mason (CEO of Minded) answers your questions on how yoga can be used as a treatment for post-traumatic stress disorder (PTSD), ahead of her latest professional training course on the subject, which is taking place on 17th-21st May in Central London.

 Q: Let’s bring it back to basics, what exactly is Post-Traumatic Stress Disorder?